Toowoomba: Climate

-Toowoomba has a warm humid subtropical climate (with warm summers and cool winters).
-Compared to other parts of Queensland, Toowoomba experiences more frequent high winds, hail, frost and fog and is considered cooler than many other towns and cities in Queensland.
-The city is rather sunny, receiving 107.2 clear days annually.
+Toowoomba has a humid subtropical climate (Köppen climate classification: Cfa) or otherwise known as a warm temperate climate with warm summers and cool winters.
+The city's inland location as well as elevation and exposed location on the Great Dividing Range influence its climate in several notable ways: Toowoomba experiences more frequent high winds, hail, fog, low maximum temperatures and is even known to have the odd snowfall.
+As a result, the city has a reputation for being cooler than many other towns and cities in Queensland.
+Toowoomba is generally sunny, receiving 103.9 clear days annually on average, mostly in winter.